What is the AMEX Black Card?

 - Have a spotlessly clean credit rating

-What does AMEX define as “substantial net worth” or being wealthy enough to afford the Centurion Card?
+What does American Express define as “substantial net worth” or being wealthy enough to afford the Centurion Card?
 Well, a report in 2011 revealed that the average household income for Centurion Card members was $1.3 million and the average cardholder held assets of $16.3 million.
-Along with these conditions, it still comes down to AMEX personally choosing each new member individually.
+Along with these conditions, it still comes down to American Express personally choosing each new member individually.

-What benefits does the AMEX Black Card offer?
+What benefits does the American Express Black Card offer?

 - Free companion tickets for international flights (upon purchase of a full-fare ticket)